Keyboard Shortcuts

 Use

-to start fresh conversations while testing.
-Use Ctrl+N
+Ctrl+R or /reset to start fresh conversations while testing.
+Use

 The bottom of the terminal displays useful information:- mode: Shows whether you’re in